Skip to content

 {

-public function handle(Job $job): bool
+public function handle(Job $job): void

 {